fireflyframework/fireflyframework-workflow/README.md

 ### Define an Event-Driven Workflow

-The recommended pattern is to define workflows that are triggered by events and use step-level choreography:
+The recommended pattern is to define workflows that are triggered by events and use **explicit step dependencies** via `dependsOn`:

 ```java
 @Workflow(